justincy/york-solutions.github.io/_posts/2015-06-11-drawing-family-pedigrees-with-d3.md

 Visit [the repo][my-pedigree-examples] to learn more about the implementation details.
 Here, I want to share my thoughts about whether D3 is a good tool for drawing pedigrees.

+### Pros

+1. D3 has a built-in [tree layout].
+It's defaults need to be tweaked a little for rendering pedigrees, but it still works great.

+2. Drawing the connecting lines is trivial in SVG.

+3. Startup time for a basic pedigree is very small.

+### Cons

-1. [D3][d3] is a beautiful and powerful library.
-It's too powerful for most people to tame.
+1. [D3][d3] is too powerful for most people to tame.
 Without being able to copy and paste from the enormous library of examples, most users would not be able to get anything done[^1].
 The moment you need to modify anything, you have to become an expert in both SVG and D3.
-This will limit the usefulness of the examples I created.

 2. SVG is great for shapes with a little bit of text.
 But pedigrees are lots of text with a few shapes.
 SVG does not support text wrapping nor inline styles (the ability to style one word, character, or phrase different than the other text around it).
-Some browsers allow you to embed HTML in a `foreignObject` so that you can use HTML and CSS to style text, which has all the tools we need, but support is partial for those browsers that allow it while no version of IE supports it.
+You can mimic those feature by adding different text nodes and calculating their position, but it's not ideal.
+Some browsers allow you to embed HTML in a `foreignObject` so that you can use HTML and CSS to style text, which has all the tools we need, butsupport is partial for those browsers that allow it while no version of IE supports it at all.
 That renders the `foreignObject` useless for the majority of production projects.

-3. The complexity increases by orders of magnitude if you want to make the D3 visual dynamic and interactive (in our case expand and collapse).
+3. The complexity increases by orders of magnitude if you want to make the pedigree dynamic and interactive (in our case to expand and collapse).

-4. D3 does lend itself well to an OOP approach.
+4. D3 does not lend itself well to an OOP approach.
 This is why the examples are generally one large wall of code.

-[More to come about what a better alternative is...]
+### Conclusion

+If you just need a basic pedigree display than D3 is great.
+You'll end up spending most of your time getting your data into the proper format than you will configuring the tree.
+However, if you need anything more advanced then I would recommend just using HTML.
+Ancestry, FamilySearch, and findmypast all use HTML for their pedigrees.
+MyHeritage is the only large tree website I know of that uses SVG and they didn't use D3 to do it.

 [d3]: http://d3js.org/
 [d3-pedigree-example]: http://bl.ocks.org/mbostock/2966094
 [my-pedigree-examples]: https://github.com/justincy/d3-pedigree-examples

-[^1]: I'm not sure I could've done anything either.
+[^1]: I don't think I could've done anything either without those examples.